Board of Directors

 Douglas A. Hacker is a business executive with extensive experience in consumer goods, finance and planning roles.
 He has been a director of SpartanNash since 2013 and was a director of Nash Finch from 2005 until the merger with Spartan Stores.
 He presently chairs the SpartanNash Board of Directors.

-In addition to his service on the Board of SpartanNash, Hacker serves as a director and Chair of the Audit Committee of Aircastle Limited, a commercial aircraft leasing company.
-He also serves as the Co-Chair of the Board of Trustees of a series of open-end investment companies that are part of the Columbia family of mutual funds.
-Before that, Hacker served as a director of Travelport Worldwide Limited from 2016 to 2019, and as a director of SeaCube Container Leasing Ltd. from 2010 to 2014.
+In addition to his service on the Board of SpartanNash, Mr. Hacker serves as a director and Chair of the Audit Committee of Aircastle Limited (NYSE), a commercial aircraft leasing company, since 2006.
+He was previously the Co-Chair and now serves as a member of the Board of Trustees of a series of open-end investment companies that are part of the Columbia Threadneedle Investments family of mutual funds, since 1996.
+Columbia Threadneedle Investments is a leading global asset management group specializing on investment strategies.
+Before that, Mr. Hacker served as a director of Travelport Worldwide Limited (NYSE) from 2016 to 2019, and as a director of SeaCube Container Leasing Ltd. from 2010 to 2014.

-Earlier in his career, Hacker served in a variety of finance and planning roles at American Airlines.
-He also served as Executive Vice President, Strategy for UAL Corporation, United Airline’s holding company, from 2002 to 2006.
-Prior to that position, he served with UAL Corporation as President, UAL Loyalty Services from 2001 to 2002, and as Executive Vice President and Chief Financial Officer from 1999 to 2001.
-Hacker earned his A. B. magna cum laude from Princeton University and an M.B.A. from Harvard Business School.
+Earlier in his career, Mr. Hacker served in a variety of finance and planning roles at American Airlines from 1981 to 1993.
+He then held various executive roles at United Airlines (United) and UAL Corporation (UAL), the holding company for United.
+He was Chief Financial Officer for United from 1993 to 2001; Chief Financial Officer for UAL from 1999 to 2001; President of UAL Loyalty Services from 2001 to 2002; and Executive Vice President, Strategy for UAL from 2002 to 2006.
+Mr. Hacker earned his A. B. magna cum laude from Princeton University and an M.B.A. from Harvard Business School.

 Tony Sarsam